BTrDB/btrdb-python/docs/source/index.rst

   was not made lightly but is necessary to keep compatibility with underlying packages.

+  In addition, this software is only compatible with version 5.x of the BTrDB server.
+To communicate with a 4.x server, please install an earlier version of this software.

 Welcome to btrdb-python's documentation.
 We provide Python access to the Berkeley Tree Database (BTrBD) along with some select convenience methods.
 If you are familiar with other NoSQL libraries such as pymongo then you will likely feel